webplatform/docs/css/functions/translate3d/index.md

 ---
 title: translate3d()
+attributions:
+  - 'Microsoft Developer Network: [[Windows Internet Explorer API reference](http://msdn.microsoft.com/en-us/library/ie/hh828809%28v=vs.85%29.aspx) Article]'
+notes:
+  - 'might be able to merge with regular translate function, with a notation on how the 3D version differs'
+readiness: 'Ready to Use'
+summary: 'Transform function for a 3d translation which moves an element on x-axis, y-axis and z-axis by the given values.'
 tags:
   - CSS
   - Functions
-readiness: 'Ready to Use'
-notes:
-  - 'might be able to merge with regular translate function, with a notation on how the 3D version differs'
-summary: 'Transform function for a 3d translation which moves an element on x-axis, y-axis and z-axis by the given values.'
 uri: css/functions/translate3d()

 ---
-# translate3d()

-## Summary
+## <span>Summary</span>

 Transform function for a 3d translation which moves an element on x-axis, y-axis and z-axis by the given values.

-## Syntax
+## <span>Syntax</span>

 **translate3d ( \<translation-value-x\>, \<translation-value-y\>, \<translation-value-z\> )**

-## Parameters
+## <span>Parameters</span>

 **translation-value-x, translation-value-y, translation-value-z**